Going West Series

 I love history, especially old schoolhouses and the era they represent.
 It was while visiting an old schoolhouse in Sacramento that the spark for my first story idea came to be.

 Oh, to be a teacher in the 1860s!
-The specific rules schoolteachers had to follow – different if you were male or female – and the list of punishments for different infractions including ‘for waring long finger nails’.
+The specific rules schoolteachers had to follow – different if you were male or female – and the list of punishments for different infractions including ‘for waring long finger nails’ are fascinating.
 I was hooked and my curiosity got the better of me.
 I wanted to write all about it.

 In my research I found an organization called the American Women’s Educational Association founded by Catharine Beecher in 1852.
 Their goal was to recruit and train teachers to teach in frontier schools, sending women West to “civilize the young”.
-She was quoted as saying “Woman’s great mission is to train immature, weak and ignorant creatures to obey the laws of God; the physical, the intellectual, the social, and the moral.
-Apparently hundreds of the best teachers that came West had gone through this system.
-So Ms. Beecher’s plans succeeded, but their teaching careers were mostly short, for they soon married.
+She was quoted as saying “Woman’s great mission is to train immature, weak and ignorant creatures to obey the laws of God; the physical, the intellectual, the social, and the moral”.
+Apparently hundreds of the best teachers that came West had gone through her system.
+Miss Beecher’s plans succeeded, but womens teaching careers were mostly short, for they soon married.

 Which is where my Going West series comes in.
-Five different women go through Ms. Beecher’s school together, travel to Sacramento, California, and are assigned to pioneer towns in the area to teach.
+Five different women go through Miss Beecher’s school together, travel to Sacramento, California, and are assigned to pioneer towns in the area to teach.

 One town, Washton, seems to have a difficult time holding onto a female schoolteacher.
 The first one was swept off her feet before she even set foot in the schoolhouse.
 With the ratio of men to women quite unbalanced, Mayor Martin has his work cut out for him to hire a female teacher.
 So when debutante Olivia Carmichael arrived stating she had no intention of every marrying, Mayor Martin breathed a sigh of relief.